Tendonitis

 Tendonitis is typically treated by non-operative measures including rest, ice, and corrective movements.
 Tendinopathy can be treated with PRP injections performed by a physician or other trained professional.
 Tendinopathy responds well to PRP injection treatments when patients are able to continue participating in normal activity levels.

-Diagnosis of tendonitis begins with a comprehensive patient history and physical examination to identify patterns among specific tendons that are most likely to be injured based upon age , activity level , previous injury, location, swelling , tenderness, redness , crepitus, and tendon function.
+Diagnosis begins with a comprehensive patient history and physical examination to identify patterns among specific tendons that are most likely to be injured based upon age, activity level, previous injury, location, swelling, tenderness, redness , crepitus, and tendon function.
 Ultrasonography can be used to identify possible causes of tendon pain, including tendonitis.

 QUICK FACTS